The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

-The results presented in this work offer a qualitative assessment of the impact of FSI, intended to motivate more careful treatment to these effects in view of future oscillation analyses.
-However, there are a number of limitations to our analysis.
-First, we simply consider variations between FSI models on reconstructed neutrino energy energy spectrum as a proxy for their potential effect on neutrino oscillation analyses, neglecting the effect they will have on any constraint propagated from a near detector.
-In the case of DUNE, the near detector is clearly well equipped to constrain plausible variations from FSI modeling~\cite{DUNE:2021tad}, but doing so requires a comprehensive parameterisation of FSI, as well as other neutrino interaction uncertainties, to be fitted to the near detector data.
-Second, we only consider two sets of oscillation parameters.
-In reality, correlations between oscillation parameters will change the expected sensitivity of the measurements.
-However, we expect that the qualitative conclusions of the study will not change for other combinations of oscillation parameters within the ranges allowed by current experimental measurements (see, e.g., Ref.~\cite{ParticleDataGroup:2024cfk}).
-Third, we only examine FSI variations on the size of the expected shape of the oscillated signal, neglecting its potential impact on backgrounds (such as wrong sign, wrong flavor or neutral current interactions).
-Fourth, in this study we consider the effect of FSI variations on the reconstructed neutrino energy spectrum in isolation of other observables.
+The results presented in this work offer a quantitative assessment of the impact of FSI modeling on $E^{\mathrm{rec}}_{\nu}$ but are not representative of a systematic uncertainty for a real oscillation analyses due to a number of limitations.
+First, we consider variations between FSI models as a proxy for their potential effect, neglecting the effect they will have on any constraint propagated from a near detector.
+In the case of DUNE, the near detector is clearly well equipped to constrain FSI modeling uncertainties~\cite{DUNE:2021tad}, but doing so requires a currently unavailable comprehensive parameterisation of FSI to be fitted, alongside parameters describing other uncertainties, to the near detector data.
+The authors believe that the impact of this constraint cannot be meaningfully approximated with reasoning given in the Supplemental Material.
+Second, we only examine FSI variations on the size of the expected shape of the oscillated signal, neglecting its potential impact on backgrounds originating from sources such as wrong sign, wrong flavor or neutral current interactions.
+Third, the effect of FSI variations on the reconstructed neutrino energy spectrum is studied in isolation of other observables.